-The carbon monoxide monitoring network consists of 3 monitors (3 SLAMS) strategically located within Jefferson County (see Table 3.1).
-Carbon monoxide was not responsible for the air quality index on any day in 2007.
+The carbon monoxide monitoring network consists of 3 monitors (3 SLAMS) strategically located within Jefferson County.
+Carbon monoxide was not responsible for the air quality index on any day in 2008.
 Refer to Graphs 5.5.1 and Tables 5.5.1 for 1-hour and 8-hour concentrations.
-There was one violation of the 8-hour NAAQS for the 2006-2007 reporting period at the Sloss monitoring site which is considered a special pupose site and therefore not used for attainment designation or Air Quality Index puposes.
+There were no violations of the 1-hour or 8-hour NAAQS for the 2007-2008 reporting period at any of the monitoring sites.